bitrockteam/bitrock-website/src/blog/from-layered-to-hexagonal-architecture-hands-on.md

 At first glance, this could look like a nice and clean solution to keep the different pieces of the application separated and well organized, but, if we dive a bit deeper into the code, we can find some code smells that should alert us.

 In fact, after a quick inspection of the core business logic of the application, we immediately find something definitely in contrast with our idea of clean and well defined separation of the various components.
-The business logic that we'd like to keep isolated from all the external layer clearly reference some dependencies from the database and the external service package.
+The business logic that we'd like to keep isolated from all the external layers clearly references some dependencies from the database and the external service package.

 ![](/img/s_3.png)